daizutabi/ivory/docs/quickstart.md

 print(yaml.dump(run.params, sort_keys=False))
 ```

-This is similar to the YAML file we read before, but is slightly changed by the Ivory Client.
+This is similar to the YAML file we read before, but has been slightly changed.

-* Run and experiment sections are inserted.
+* Run and experiment keys are inserted.
+* Run name is assigned by Ivory Client.
-* ExperimentID and RunID are assigned by MLFlow Tracking.
+* Experiment ID and Run ID are assigned by MLFlow Tracking.
-* Default classes are specified, for example `ivory.torch.trainer.Trainer` for a `trainer` instance.
+* Default classes are specified, for example the `ivory.torch.trainer.Trainer` class for a `trainer` instance.

-The `Client.create_run()` method can take keyword arguments to modify these parameters:
+The `Client.create_run()` can take keyword arguments to modify these parameters:

 ```python
 run = client.create_run(